ryanatkn/gro/README.md

 ## about

-Gro is an opinionated monotool for making webapps.
+Gro is an opinionated monotool ("kit", "metaframework"?) for making webapps.
 It includes:

 - [unbundled development](/src/docs/unbundledDevelopment.md)